MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/snapshot-debugger/snapshot-debugger-troubleshoot.md

 The working set of a 32-bit ASP.NET web role is typically between 200 MB and 500 MB.
 Allow for at least two concurrent snapshots.

-For example, if your application uses 1 GB of total working set, you should make sure there is at least 2 GB of disk space to store snapshots.
+For example, if your application uses 1 GB of total working set, you should make sure there's at least 2 GB of disk space to store snapshots.

 Follow these steps to configure your Cloud Service role with a dedicated local resource for snapshots.